kevinfrydmanesqd/ece-2020-fall-webtech/README.md

 ## Introduction

-We will cover best practices when developing Node.js programs including API design, package definition, NPM interaction, test coverages and CoffeeScript.
-Each unit of the course are design to complement each other in the building of a real-life application.
-We propose to build a time-serie database which collect data from multiple agents, store the data and provide access throuh a web application and a REST api.
+We will cover best practices when developing Node.js programs including API design, package definition, NPM interaction, test coverages and TypeScript.
+Each unit of the course is designed to complement each other in the building of a real-life application.
+We propose to build an API enabling to store and retrieve timeseries data with a complementary web UI.
 For example, the result could be used to collect system metrics from a cluster.

 ## Requirements

 This course is requiring familiarity with the JavaScript language and general knowledges in Web technologies.
 Prior experience with server side environment such as Lamp is a plus.
+A reminder of basic web and UNIX knowledge will be done during first class.

 ## Outline

-1. Node.js and NPM
+1. Node.js
-2. Packages best practices
-3. Transpilers everywhere
+2. Dependency management & ExpressJS framework
-4. Embeded LevelDB datastore and unit testing
+3. Transpilation & embedded datastore with unit testing
-5. Advanced web application and REST service
-6. Data Streaming with HTTP push
+4. Middlewares & authentication
+5. Real-time communication with Socket.io & production considerations

 ## Bibliography/webography